 “I like playing full-back and having a bit more space but I do really enjoy playing at ten and trying to control the game.
 You get a few more touches and get your hands on the ball a bit more.
 In saying that, I played at twelve in the trial match against Samoa, so I’ll play anywhere if I have to, to get a start.”

 One burning question remains.
 Is your Mum ok with you playing rugby now Bernard?

 “Definitely – she loves the sport and she even has a few tips to give me after every game because she reckons she’s so experienced having watched 20 years of it!”

-An edited version of this article first published in the NSW Waratahs v Queensland Reds match program on February 25th, 2012
+An edited version of this article was first published in the NSW Waratahs v Queensland Reds match program on February 25th, 2012